Ganesh-Kdt/QuizWhiz/README.md

 # QuizWhiz

-**Transform your class transcripts into interactive quizzes powered by AI!**
+**Transform your lecture transcripts into interactive quizzes powered by AI!**

-QuizWhiz is an intelligent quiz generation platform that converts your class transcripts into engaging multiple-choice questions.
+QuizWhiz is an intelligent quiz generation platform that converts your lecture transcripts into engaging multiple-choice questions.
 Upload your text files and let AI create personalized quizzes to test your understanding of the material.

 ## ✨ Features